 The MA in Human Services degree program is a two (2) year program (for full-time students) requiring a minimum of 36 credit hours of coursework.
 Of the 36 required credit hours, 30 credit hours is core coursework and 6 credit hours may be selected from electives.
+Students with no professional helping experience may be required to complete a pre-requisite internship before beginning Practicum coursework.
 Students seeking licensure with the Kansas BSRB as Licensed Master's Addiction Counselors and Licensed Clinical Addiction Counselors must take all of the core courses, as well as the elective courses marked with an asterisk.
 See LICENSURE ELIGIBILITY for additional requirements.
 Students must earn a GPA of at least 3.0, with no more than two grades of "C," in the program.
 At least three-fourths of the semester hours required for the degree must be earned at Washburn University.
 All students have six (6) years from their date of entry to complete the program requirements.
+A student who earns an F in any class may be dismissed from the program.